 Know the long-distance train you’re going to ride

-High-speed trains: These are the fastest and can reach speeds of up to 200 mph.
+- High-speed trains: These are the fastest and can reach up to 200 mph.
 They usually make a few stops and have comfortable seating.

-- Express trains: These trains make more stops than high-speed trains, but they’re still relatively fast.
+- Express trains: These trains make more stops than high-speed trains but are still relatively fast.
 They typically have less comfortable seating than high-speed trains.

 - Local trains: These make all the stops along the route and can be slow.
 They usually have more spacious seating than express or high-speed trains.

-If you’re traveling long distances by train, these are some things to keep in mind!
+If you’re traveling long distances by train, remember these things!

 3) Consider your budget